You are here

 This event showcases some of the organizations where Behavioural Science students can complete their practicum placement.
 Many of the same organizations who accept practicum students also accept Ambrose grads for employment.
 Getting to know and network with these potential employers could be important for your future career.

-Hiring Fair: March 14 in the Upper Atrium
+Career Fair: March 28 in the Upper Atrium

 Check out the job opportunities that are out there now.